This blog comes from Integrity Coaching Associate, transactional analysis expert and Headteacher Nurture Meal facilitator, Giles Barrow.

 We held one a term and later in the year we hung around outside in the Suffolk summer evenings.
 Everyone respected the space, in the sense that there were no performing seals, strutting peacocks, or ales pitches.
 Just a bunch of dedicated professional taking a brief time out to share the pain, lick wounds, swap insights and get grounded.
 We saw some of our group retire, resign and be removed from their posts.
 We also saw them re-gain, re-group and renew their sense of purpose and careers.

-However, if there was one meal that stands out to me, it was the first meal we hosted in London.
-We were very clear in our purpose.
-This was not going to be one of those Head teacher gathering where individuals met with their peers, but still felt the need to be to wear their leadership mask or suit of armour, for fear of being judged or criticised for anything that they might say.
-This was going to be different.
-We wanted this event to say to all Heads who attended.
+This would be a space where individuals could meet with their peers, but don’t feel the need to be to wear their leadership mask or suit of armour, for fear of being judged or criticised for anything that they might say.
+I wanted this event to say to all Heads who attended.

 ‘You are of value; you are of worth and you have the right to have your needs met’